mcnamarabrian/pycon2023/{{cookiecutter.project_slug}}/README-INTERACTING-LOCALLY.md

 ## Next Steps

-Now that you have a sense of how to interact with your API locally, you will [deploy your application to AWS](./README-DEPLOYING.md).
+Now that you have a sense of how to interact with your API locally, you will [test your application](./README-TESTING.md).